caiks/WBOT02/README.md

 ![contour004_061_minent_representation](images/contour004_061_minent_representation.png)

-The average number of *underlying variables* per *fud* is much higher at 14.47 than for *model* 61 at 6.16.
+The average number of *underlying variables* per *fud* is much higher at 14.47 than for *model* 61 at 6.16 because *slices* are *bivalent*.
 There are only 25 *underlying* actives so the coverage is very high at up to 58% per *fud*, although there may be more than one *variable* from an *underlying model*.

 We can examine the *underlying variables* as follows -